zodb/relstorage/README.txt

 Optional Features
 =================

+    Specify these options in zope.conf.

     poll-interval

-    This option is useful if you need to reduce database traffic.
-If set, RelStorage will poll the database for changes less often.
-A setting of 1 to 5 seconds should be sufficient for most systems.
+        Defer polling the database for the specified maximum time interval.
+        Set to 0 (the default) to always poll.
 Fractional seconds are allowed.

+        Use this to lighten the database load on servers with high read volume and low write volume.
+A setting of 1-5 seconds is sufficient for most systems.

         While this setting should not affect database integrity, it increases the probability of basing transactions on stale data, leading to conflicts.
 Thus a nonzero setting can hurt the performance of servers with high write volume.

-    To enable this feature, add a line similar to "poll-interval 2" inside a
-<relstorage> section of zope.conf.

     pack-gc

         If pack-gc is false, pack operations do not perform garbage collection.
 Garbage collection is enabled by default.

         If garbage collection is disabled, pack operations keep at least one revision of every object.
 With garbage collection disabled, the pack code does not need to follow object references, making packing conceivably much faster.
 However, some of that benefit may be lost due to an ever increasing number of unused objects.

         Disabling garbage collection is also a hack that ensures inter-database references never break.

-    To disable garbage collection, add the line "pack-gc no" inside a
-<relstorage> section of zope.conf.
+    pack-batch-timeout

+        Packing occurs in batches of transactions; this specifies the timeout in seconds for each batch.
+Note that some database configurations have unpredictable I/O performance
+        and might stall much longer than the timeout.
+        The default timeout is 5.0 seconds.

+    pack-duty-cycle

+        After each batch, the pack code pauses for a time to allow concurrent transactions to commit.
+The pack-duty-cycle specifies what fraction of time should be spent on packing.
+        For example, if the duty cycle is 0.75, then 75% of the time will be spent packing: a 6 second pack batch will be followed by a 2 second delay.
+The duty cycle should be greater than 0.0 and less than or equal to 1.0.
+Specify 1.0 for no delay between batches.

+        The default is 0.5.
+Raise it to finish packing faster; lower it to reduce the effect of packing on transaction commit performance.

+    pack-max-delay

+        This specifies a maximum delay between pack batches.
+Sometimes the database takes an extra long time to finish a pack batch; at those times it is useful to cap the delay imposed by the pack-duty-cycle.
+The default is 20 seconds.

+    cache-servers

+        Specifies a list of memcache servers.
+Enabling memcache integration is useful if the connection to the relational database has high latency and the connection to memcache has significantly lower latency.
+On the other hand, if the connection to the relational database already has low latency, memcache integration may actually hurt overall performance.

+        Provide a list of host:port pairs, separated by whitespace.
+        "127.0.0.1:11211" is a common setting.
+The default is to disable memcache integration.

+    cache-module-name

+        Specifies which Python memcache module to use.
+The default is "memcache", a pure Python module.
+An alternative module is "cmemcache".
+This setting has no effect unless cache-servers is set.

 Development
 ===========